 It roasts a little different than anything you're used to.
-The middle of the roast tries to race so you have to keep the heat down and hold it back a bit.
-The 1st cracks last longer than you might expect them to, but make sure you let them finish and give them enough heat that you don't stall out the ending.
+The end of the roast tries to race so you have to keep the heat down and hold it back a bit.
+The 1st cracks last longer than you might expect them to.
 If you want to drink it as coffee, I like it about 4 degrees darker than a natural Ethiopian coffee.
 If you want it drink it as espresso, give it about 9 degrees darker than an Ethiopian.
-It has no earthiness, lots of complexity, and it's pretty bright and fruity.
-Almost a mixed fruit like cherry tomato, black raspberry, grape wine.
+It has no earthiness, lots of complexity, and it's pretty bright and floral and fruity.
+Rose, winey, a mixed fruit like cherry tomato, black raspberry, grape wine.
 Lots of sweetness, no earthiness.